vives-projectwerk2-2019/BUG-Bug-Universal-Gamecontroller/docs/projectwerk2/requirements/collaboration.md

 Note: Even failed experiments or code not used in the end result must be stored in Git repositories. **Code that has not been committed, is code that never existed.
 Ever!.**.
 Commits can be reverted, test code can be stored inside separate branches.
 You can even fork the project to experiment.
 There are multiple options.

+Also make sure to document the setup of applications, services and firmware.
+This will allow students of other development parts to join in more quickly when needed - or to test your code.

 ## Redmine

 URL: [http://project.devbit.be/](http://project.devbit.be/ "Redmine - Project Management System")